antonescuandrew/Antonescu-IT1025/Lab7/readme.md

+## Executive Summary
+The purpose of Lab 7 is to dive further into file compression, as well as expand previous knowledge of Python.
+In this Lab, studens studied ZIP files, and the compression of vector-based images such as SVG files.
+Additionally, students were walked through creating attributes, methods, and objects to create a sample program.
+Students were tasked to define and apply numerous concepts, such as inheritance and encapsulation.
 ### Purpose of File Compression
 The purpose of a zip file is to easily group multiple files into one file.
 They also are compressed, so the zip file has a smaller total file size compared to the files on their own.
 ### Compression and File Size